b9org/b9/docs/FrontendAndBinaryMod.md

 ## Frontend Compiler

-The frontend compiler takes b9porcelain source code and using the [Esprima] framework, parses it into an Abstract Syntax Tree (AST).
-Although Esprima handles a significant chunk of the work, we must still go through and parse the AST to create our bytecodes.
-The parsing requires an understanding of AST's and the various node types as output by Esprima.
-The tree is processed recursively, and each node type is handled by a corresponding function.
-The frontend compiler eventually outputs a binary file which can later be deserialized and loaded into the VM.
+The frontend compiler takes the JavaScript source code and, using the [Esprima] framework, parses it into an Abstract Syntax Tree (AST).
+Although Esprima handles a significant chunk of the work, we still need to parse the AST in order to create the bytecodes.
+AST parsing requires an understanding of AST's, as well as of the various node types output by Esprima.
+This understanding is not required for the tutorial, but for informational purposes only, the AST is recursively processed, and each node type is handled by a corresponding function.
+The frontend compiler eventually outputs a binary module, which can later be deserialized and run by the VM.

 [Esprima]: http://esprima.org

-To run the front-end compiler on a JavaScript program and output a binary module, we use:
+To run the front-end compiler on a JavaScript program:

 `node ./compile.js <in> <out>`

-Where `<in>` is the name/path of our JavaScript program, and `<out>` is the name we choose for our binary module.
+Where `<in>` is the name/path of the JavaScript program, and `<out>` is the name we'll choose for the binary module.

-Lets have a look at our binary format.

 ## Binary Format

-Please note that our decision to convert our b9porcelain program into a binary module was an independent design decision.
-It allows for cross platform compatibility, and gives us the option of packaging modules in their binary format, which is both fast to deserialize, and convenient.
+Please note that the decision to convert the JavaScript into a binary module was a design decision.
+It allows for cross platform compatibility, and gives users the option of packaging binary modules instead of JavaScript source programs (which must first be run through the front-end compiler).
+The binary modules can be quickly deserialized and run by the VM.

 The formal grammar for our binary format is as follows: